naoya526/jpn2ita/README.md

 1. Choose another dataset - this could be option.
 Correcting missalignment of 40,000 row is not realistic.
 There might be English-multilingual Dataset.(Eng-Jpn,Eng-Ita)
 2. Invastingating with 500 row, if I detect the miss alignment, just delete that exessive part of corpus and align properly.
 This could be option. the problem is also requiring a lot of time and petience.
+3. Choose another languages which has more option for the multilingual dataset : We don't have Italian-Japanese multilingual dataset.
+For example, I can try with French-Italian dataset, but I think if we don't have enough dataset, it means the model could be valuable.